Competition for Japan Scholars

 Procedures and Deadline for Applications

-Applicants should request that the two letters of recommendation be sent to the address below.
+- two letters of recommendation, to be emailed separately to firstname.lastname@example.org.
 Recommendation letters should address the quality of the research proposal; the significance of the proposed research; the capabilities and achievements of the applicant; and the relevance of the project to contemporary Japan-related policy issues.